-[13] With respect to the first two submissions, the jurisprudence is clear that, in section 45 proceedings, the evidence must be viewed as a whole rather than focusing on individual pieces [Kvas Miller Everitt v Compute (Bridgend) Limited (2005), 47 CPR (4th) 209 at 213 (TMOB)].
 Furthermore, there is no one particular type of evidence that must be provided in a section 45 proceeding.
 The registered owner of a trade-mark is only required to provide some evidence that the trade-mark was being used in Canada in the normal course of trade during the relevant period [Saks & Co v Canada (Registrar of Trade Marks) (1989), 24 CPR (3d) 49 (FCTD)].

-[14] In this case, I do not agree with the Requesting Party's submissions that the photographs and the invoices do not provide sufficient information about the manner of use of the Mark in association with the registered wares to support a finding of use during the relevant period.
-Rather, when the invoices are taken together with Mr. Fleury's sworn statements, it is clear that at the time of transfer, the Mark was displayed on the packaging for "panty liners" and "sanitary napkins" during the relevant period.
-In particular, I am satisfied that a correlation can be made between the descriptions appearing on the exhibited invoices and the descriptions on the exhibited photographs of the packaging.

-[15] With respect to the Requesting Party's third and final submission that the Registrant has failed to discuss or provide any evidence of use of the Mark in association with "absorbent pads" and "tampons", I agree, for the reasons that follow.

-[16] I note that the onus is on the Registrant to make the correlation between the wares shown to be in use and the registered wares [Wrangler Apparel Corp v Pacific Rim Sportswear Co (2000), 10 CPR (4th) 568 (TMOB) at 571].
-Furthermore, it is well established that allegations in an affidavit should be precise and should not lead to more than one interpretation [Aerosol Fillers Inc v Plough (Canada) Ltd (1979), 45 CPR (2d) 194 (FCTD) at 198].

-[17] I agree with the Requesting Party's submission that the evidence is silent with respect to the use of the Mark in relation to "absorbent pads" and "tampons".
-Nowhere in the evidence does the affiant make any specific reference to "absorbent pads" or "tampons".
+- [14] In this case, I do not agree with the Requesting Party's submissions that the photographs and the invoices do not provide sufficient information about the manner of use of the Mark in association with the registered wares to support a finding of use during the relevant period.
+Rather, when the invoices are taken together with Mr. Fleury's sworn statements, it is clear that, at the time of transfer during the relevant period, the Mark was displayed on the packaging for "panty liners" and "sanitary napkins".
+In particular, I am satisfied that a correlation can be made between the descriptions appearing on the exhibited invoices and the descriptions on the exhibited photographs of the packaging. - [15] With respect to the Requesting Party's third submission that the Registrant has failed to discuss or provide any evidence of use of the Mark in association with "absorbent pads", I agree, for the reasons that follow. - I note that the onus is on the Registrant to make the correlation between the wares asserted to be in use and the registered wares [Wrangler Apparel Corp v Pacific Rim Sportswear Co (2000) 10 CPR (4th) 568].
+Furthermore, it is well established law that the allegations in an affidavit should be precise and should not lead to more than one interpretation [Aerosol Fillers Inc v Plough (Canada) Ltd (1979) 45 CPR (2d) 194 at 198]. - [17] I note that the onus is on the Registrant to make the correlation between the wares shown to be in use and the registered wares [Wrangler Apparel Corp v Pacific Rim Sportswear Co (2000), 10 CPR (4th) 568 (TMOB) at 571].
+Furthermore, it is well established that allegations in an affidavit should be precise and should not lead to more than one interpretation [Aerosol Fillers Inc v Plough (Canada) Ltd (1979), 45 CPR (2d) 194 (FCTD) at 198]. - [18] I agree with the Requesting Party's submission that the evidence is silent with respect to the use of the Mark in relation to "absorbent pads".
+Nowhere in the evidence does the affiant make any specific reference to "absorbent pads".
 Rather, the evidence makes clear and specific reference to only "sanitary napkins" and "panty liners".
 Furthermore, I note that the Registrant's written representations are also silent on this issue with the exception of a general submission that "evidentiary overkill" is not required.